magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/hotfix-unsupported-php8-command-in-adobe-commerce-2.4.3.md

 ## Solution

-As a workaround you can add the `symfony/polyfill-php80` package via composer to the project or install a composer patch.
+As a workaround you run the following command in the CLI/Terminal: `composer require symfony/polyfill-php80` from the Magento root folder or install a composer patch.

 ## How to Apply the Patch